-How to protect your vandal proof security cameras?
+How to protect your vandal-proof security cameras?

-Simply installing vandal-proof security cameras isn’t going to be enough so you need to keep in mind few aspects that count:
+Simply installing vandal-proof security cameras isn’t going to be enough so you need to keep in mind a few aspects that count:

 - The placement

-Where you’re going to place your vandal proof security cameras is also very important.
+Where you’re going to place your vandal-proof security cameras is also very important.
 If you’re going to install them within arm’s reach, your camera is going to be a lot easier to damage.

 You should place the vandal proof security cameras somewhere where the intruders cannot reach.
-The ceiling is a great spot, for instant.
+The ceiling is a great spot, for an instant.
 Go with the elevated areas of the external walls as you’re going to keep the risk for damage at bay.